NS0225/Self-balancing-Home-Assistant/README.md

 2 high-torque motors(>150rpm)

+Bluetooth module(HC-05)

 # Working
-  It is mainly based on PID controller mechanism.
+  It is mainly based on PID(Proportional Integral Derivative) controller mechanism.
 If the bot gets tilted, it automatically observes a torque in the opposite direction and

   this makes it to stay in quillibrium position.